 That’s the question.

-Infatuation or crush might distract you and occupy your mind that you constantly find yourself zoning out when you should be doing other important things, but that is simply infatuation.
+Infatuation or crush might distract you and occupy your mind so much that you constantly find yourself zoning out when you should be doing other important things.

 Now, does that mean you won’t think about your beloved?

 Absolutely not!
 That is not what I am saying.